 In a culture that pushes the narrative that pregnancy is beautiful and a blessing we need to be grateful for, it can feel like loving the experience is your only option.
 Women who complain about or show any negative emotion towards their pregnancy are often looked down on.
 These women are incorrectly labeled as “ungrateful” or “unappreciative” of the gift they have been given.
 It makes me think of something someone close to me said when I was venting about my children’s (lack of) sleep schedules.
 She said, “Sure, it could be worse.
 But just because someone could have it worse doesn’t mean what you’re going through isn’t bad for you.”

 In a world of oversharing and using our online platforms to (mostly) post our highlight reels, we feel the need to fit the mold.
 We see mothers doing it all . . . and they’re doing it all while pregnant.
 They look great.
 They feel blessed.
-We’re stuck wondering why we aren’t feeling all of the things they are.
+We’re stuck, wondering why we aren’t feeling all of the things they are.
 We question our nature.
 Do I not have a maternal instinct?
 We question our desire.
 Do I actually want this baby?
-We even go as far as questioning our ability.
+We even question our own ability.
 Will I be a good mom?
 The solidarity we are searching for is there, though.
 We just have to dig beyond the flowers and into the dirt a bit.

 Your Reasons for Disliking Pregnancy Are Valid

 Robyn Horsager-Boehrer, an Obstetrician in Dallas, wrote a post about how she realized so many women experience negative feelings toward their pregnancies.1 The reasons behind this mostly come down to common denominators that the mothers are experiencing.
-But the conversations just aren’t being had frequently enough.
+However, the conversations are not being had frequently enough.

 The intense feeling of nausea or even getting physically sick can interfere with a woman’s day-to-day responsibilities.
-If she is spending the entire morning meeting in the bathroom at work or unable to gather herself up to get her other children to school, the last thing the world needs to tell her to do is to be grateful.
+If she spends the entire morning meeting in the bathroom at work or is unable to gather herself to get her other children to school, the last thing the world needs to tell her is to be grateful.
 The misery she is experiencing does not correlate to her relationship with or feelings toward the child she is carrying.
 A mother does not have to keep her feelings to herself about an uncomfortable situation just to save face with a world that is already too scrutinizing of moms’ behaviors and choices.

 Surprises Take Time To Welcome